la3za/Bars/README.md

 <img src="Images/Bar9-la3za.jpg" width="40%">

+Bar 2 has its character definitions in PROGMEM in order to save dynamic memory, and was developed for the [Muti face GPS Clock](http://www.github.comla3za/MultifaceGPSClock).
 The demonstration program was developed for an Arduino Mega with a 20 x 4 LCD, but runs equally well on any Arduino and a 16 x 2 LCD.